UCSBCarpentry/2023-04-25-git/_episodes/02-shell-filedir.md

 {: .output}

 Here,
-we can see that our home directory contains only **sub-directories**.
+we can see that the home directory contains only **sub-directories**.
-Any names in our output that don't have a classification symbol are plain old **files**.
+Any names in the output that don't have a classification symbol are **files** in the current working directory.

 > ## Clearing your terminal
 >